I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-keinitializequeue.md

 <b>KeInitializeQueue</b> sets the queue object's initial signal state to Not Signaled.

-For more information about using driver-managed internal queues, see <a href="kernel.driver_managed_queues">Driver-Managed Queues</a>.
+For more information about using driver-managed internal queues, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544165">Driver-Managed Queues</a>.

 ## -requirements